 1 of 10

-The Rebel is a blank canvas for your self expression.
+The Rebel is a blank canvas for your self expression and customization.
 But unlike the canvas you buy at the art store, this one’s not boring white.
 As is, its blacked-out engine pieces, frame, and bodywork elements look great during the day and even better at night.

 When it comes to seat heights, almost everyone likes them lower.
 At just 27.2 inches, the Rebel has one of the lowest seats in anyone’s lineup.
 It’s comfortable when you ride, and it makes it easier to flat-foot it at stoplights or in parking lots.

-Developed and perfected in Honda’s racing machines, the slipper/assist clutch means you get a lighter clutch pull at the lever, but a solid lockup when you release the lever and apply power.
+This technology was first developed and perfected in Honda’s racing machines.
+The slipper/assist clutch means you get a lighter clutch pull at the lever, but a solid lockup when you release the lever and apply power.
 It’s technology that reduces clutch effort at the bar by about 30 percent.

 American Honda Motor Co.
 Inc. is not responsible for the content presented by any independent website, including advertising claims, special offers, illustrations, names or endorsements.
 Thank you for visiting www.powersports.honda.com.CLICK HERE TO PROCEED